ngkangting/CSS-Grid/README.md

 - **Implicit Grid**
 ```
-Grid that is not defined by template rows and template columns.
+Grid that are not defined by template rows and template columns.
 ```

 ## Getting Started with CSS Grid